 UVA Outpatient Surgery Center (OPSC):

-This procedure room is located within the Eye Center where is it easily accessible for minor procedures and emergencies.
+The UVA Eye Clinic contains a procedure room that is easily accessible for minor procedures and emergencies.

 Laser Operating Facility: